5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Sonoma_Notes.md

 	- Fixes graphics acceleration patches in Sonoma
 	- Introduces AMFIPass.kext which allows AMFI to work with lowered/disabled SIP settings, resolving issues with [granting 3rd party app access to peripherals](https://github.com/5T33Z0/OC-Little-Translated/blob/main/13_Peripherals/Fixing_Peripherals.md) like webcams and micreophones
 - **OCLP 067**: currently not working (which was expected)

+## Other
+- How to delete Sonoma's new Live Wallpapers: https://youtu.be/EmAxYGLkM1w